Abdullakim0/Operating-System/README.md

 # Operating-System

+# File system creation
+Making compatible file system, list of disk and creating file system will be discussed on another branch.

 ## NFS file distribution
 The project is about NFS file distribution such as mounting, unmounting, cascading mounting, load balance, redundancy.
 NFS consisted of 5 VM, 3 of them are clients and 2 of them are servers.